polyaxon/polyaxon/templates/installation/setup_helm.md

-[Helm](https://helm.sh/) is the package manager for Kubernetes, is a useful tool to install, upgrade and manage applications on a Kubernetes cluster.
+[Helm](https://helm.sh/) is the official package manager for Kubernetes, it's a useful tool to install, upgrade, and manage applications on a Kubernetes cluster.

-We will be using Helm to install and manage Polyaxon on our cluster.
+You will be using Helm to install and manage Polyaxon on your cluster.

 ## Install Helm